tahaarshad/CCNA-Prep/Network-Virtualization.md

 Network functions can be virtualized.
 Each network device can be segmented into multiple virtual devices that operate as independent devices.
 Examples include subinterfaces, virtual interfaces, VLANs, and routing tables.
 Virtualized routing is called virtual routing and forwarding (VRF).

 ### Software Defined Networking
-Terms: Network Programming, SDN, Controllers

-- Control Plane: the brains of a device.
+- **Control Plane**: the brains of a device.
 It is used to make forwarding decisions.
 The control plane contains Layer 2 and Layer 3 route forwarding mechanisms, such as routing protocol neighbor tables and topology tables, IPv4 and IPv6 routing tables, STP, and the ARP table.
 Information sent to the control plane is processed by the CPU.
+The control plane performs overhead work:
+→ OSPF itself doesn’t forward user data packets, but it informs the data plane about how packets should be forwarded.
+→ STP itself isn’t directly involved in the process of forwarding frames, but it informs the data plane about which interfaces should and shouldn’t be used to forward frames.
+→ ARP messages aren’t user data, but they are used to build an ARP table which is used in the process of forwarding data.

-- Data Plane: Also called the forwarding plane, this plane is typically the switch fabric connecting the various network ports on a device.
+- **Data Plane**: Also called the **forwarding plane**, this plane is typically the switch fabric connecting the various network ports on a device.
 The data plane of each device is used to forward traffic flows.
+NAT (changing the src/dst addresses before forwarding) is part of the data plane.
+Deciding to forward or discard messages due to ACLs, port security, etc. is part of the data plane.

+- **Management Plane**: Is responsible for managing a device through its connection to the network.
+Network administrators use applications such as Secure Shell (SSH), Trivial File Transfer Protocol (TFTP), Secure FTP, and Secure Hypertext Transfer Protocol (HTTPS) to access the management plane and configure a device.

 ***Cisco Express FOrwardind***
 CEF is an advanced, Layer 3 IP switching technology that enables forwarding of packets to occur at the data plane without consulting the control plane.
 In CEF, the control plane’s routing table pre-populates the CEF Forwarding Information Base (FIB) table in the data plane.
 The control plane’s ARP table pre-populates the adjacency table.
 Packets are then forwarded directly by the data plane based on the information contained in the FIB and adjacency table, without needing to consult the information in the control plane.

-***Management Plane***
-Is responsible for managing a device through its connection to the network.
-Network administrators use applications such as Secure Shell (SSH), Trivial File Transfer Protocol (TFTP), Secure FTP, and Secure Hypertext Transfer Protocol (HTTPS) to access the management plane and configure a device.

 ### Technologies
 ***Architectures***
-- Software-Defined Networking (SDN) - A network architecture that virtualizes the network, offering a new approach to network administration and management that seeks to simplify and streamline the administration process.
+- **Software-Defined Networking (SDN)** - A network architecture that virtualizes the network, offering a new approach to network administration and management that seeks to simplify and streamline the administration process. **Centralizes** the control plane into an application called a **controller**.
-- Cisco Application Centric Infrastructure (ACI) - A purpose-built hardware solution for integrating cloud computing and data center management.
+- **Cisco Application Centric Infrastructure (ACI)** - A purpose-built hardware solution for integrating cloud computing and data center management.

 Components of SDN: